mymth/vanillajs-datepicker/docs/api.md

 #### changeDate

-Fired when the selcted dates are changed.
+Fired when the selected dates are changed.

 #### changeMonth